andersondsl/payments-api/Readme.md

   ````

 ## Monitoring and Loading Tests
-  You can check a basic monitoring tool called, koa-monitor, where you can check memory usage and response time.
+  You can check a basic monitoring tool called Koa-monitor, where you can check memory usage and response time.

   http://localhost:3000/status

-  Loading tests can be done with the Artullery package\
+  Loading tests can be done with the Artillery package\
   ``` npm install -g artillery``` \
   ``` artillery quick --count 100 -n 20 http://localhost:3000/transaction ```